nathanschwarz/OpenBCI_Ganglion_parser_CSHARP/README.md

 	Ganglion ganglion = new Ganglion();

-	// start your BLE receiver (not included in this project), which will handle all the communication with the Ganglion board.
+	// start your BLE receiver (not included in this project), which will handle the communication with the Ganglion board.

 	// When receiving data from the Ganglion, call ganglion.parse(data);